Most Affordable Countries to Study Abroad 2025-26 for Students

 • Calculate the Total Cost of Study

 Look beyond tuition fees and factor in housing, food, healthcare, and travel.
-For example, while Germany offers free tuition at most public universities, the living costs should also be considered.
+For example, while Germany offers free tuition at most public universities, living costs and the semester contribution should also be factored in.

 Countries like France, Sweden, and Malaysia offer multiple scholarships that can reduce expenses.
 Always check eligibility before applying.